SEEING GOD CHANGE LIVES

-If you want to take any of this further the best person to get in touch with is ERIN GILMORE, our Curate who will invite you to our next Baptism Information Evening.
+If you want to take any of this further the best person to get in touch with is RICHARD WILSON who will invite you to our next Baptism Information Evening.

 Preparing for baptism, whether for your child, or for yourself as an adult, usually takes several months because baptism is so important to the us as a church.
 If you are a parent, our main aim is to help you to disciple your family in the most effective way for you in your context.
 Having attended the Baptism Information Evening, if you are still keen to explore baptism or Christening further, you will need to attend our Parenting for Faith Introduction evening too.

-If you want to make contact – email Erin here
+If you want to make contact – email Richard here